 Supply Chain Management Principles and Practice (3 units)

-This survey course will set the foundation for your knowledge of supply chain management.
-In it you will study defining the scope of service, procurement and purchasing, and material management.
-You will also apply general business concepts to the topic of supply chain management, including return on investment, value chain principles, contracts and legal issues, operations management within the supply chain, ethics, industry best practices and supply chain management globalization.
+Survey of supply chain management including: defining the scope of service, procurement and purchasing, materiel management, business concepts within supply chain management including return on investment, value chain principles, contracts and legal issues, operations management within the supply chain, ethics, industry best practices and supply chain management globalization.

 Supply Chain Management Logistics (3 credits)

-Moving goods from the manufacturing site, through the distribution network to the retailer and, ultimately, the consumer is a complex challenge for global business.
-In this course, you will examine transportation and distribution in depth.
-Topics include production scheduling, third party logistics, calculating costs of services along the supply chain, warehousing, materiel management, analyzing the value of services, staffing and supervision, technology (including barcode and RFID systems), supplier management and international logistics.
+Examine transportation and distribution concerns, including: production scheduling, third party logistics, calculating cost of services along the supply chain, warehousing, materiel management, analyzing value of services, staffing and supervision, technology including barcode and RFID systems, supplier management and international logistics.

 Supply Chain Management Procurement (3 credits)

-In this course you will explore procurement management and contract administration throughout the supply chain.
-Topics include procurement policies and procedures, supplier selection, cost analysis, contract negotiation, subcontractor management, strategic sourcing, services vs. goods supply management, bidding and request for proposals, supplier relations, public vs. private sector procurement, international/global supplies issues and overall project management.
+Explore procurement management and contract administration throughout the supply chain.
+Topics include procurement policies and procedures, supplier selection, cost analysis, contract negotiation, subcontractor management, strategic sourcing, services vs. goods supply management, bidding and request for proposals, supplier relations, public vs. private sector procurement, international/global supplier issues and overall project management.

 Supply Chain Management Practicum (3 credits)

-This course will be your capstone experience in which you will focus on the application of industry best practices.
-You will learn strategy and planning skills by exploring the challenges facing today's industries.
+Capstone experience focuses on the application of industry best practices.
+Participants learn strategy and planning skills by exploring challenges facing today’s industry.
 Topics include aligning supply chain management operations with overall business practices, quality and performance management concerns, application of new technology, expanding globalization, cost cutting and outsourcing.
-Prerequisite: Students should complete at least two of the required courses for the Certificate.